Uncut Sheets of 1965 Topps Football Cards

 The diagrams below show how several sections of an uncut sheet of 1965 Topps football cards were configured.
 I believe that each full 1965 Topps sheet contained a complete set of 176 cards, plus 22 repeats--or double prints--for a total of 198 cards.
 The popular price guides say that there are 132 double prints in the set, but I believe that the price guides are incorrect.

 In the figures below, if you hold your cursor above a card, your browser should show you the number of the card and the name of the player.
 Clicking on a card will bring up the full-sized scan.
 (A real uncut sheet would not have black lines between the cards--that is an effect of scanning them individually.)

-This is how the section is numbered.
-The cards in the bottom row, marked in green, are relatively easy to find, so I would guess that this is the second row that was printed twice on the full sheet.
+This is how the pieces of the second half were numbered.
+The cards in the green row are relatively easy to find, so my guess is that this row appeared twice on this half sheet.